rjb4standards/REA-Products/DigitalCertificates/README.md

 How do I register a self-signed public certificate into the SAG-CTR Trust Registry and the Microsoft SCITT Ledger?

-Run sag-pm on the cer file and submit evidence data to SAG-CTR when asked to submit a trust declaration answer Y
+Run sag-pm on the digital certificate (cer) file and submit evidence data to SAG-CTR when asked to submit a trust declaration answer Y

-The SAG-CTR Gatekeeper will evaluate the submitted evidence against SAG-CTR Label Owner Registration Policies and, if all checks pass, the information will be registered in SAG-CTR Trust Registry and Microsoft SCITT Ledger.
+The SAG-CTR Gatekeeper will evaluate the submitted evidence in the Trust Declarations Queue against SAG-CTR Label Owner Registration Policies and, if all checks pass, the information will be registered in SAG-CTR Trust Registry and Microsoft SCITT Ledger.